SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise2/README.md

 <br><br>
 <img src="img/CPL166_ex2_000.png" alt="exercise2" width="80%">
 <br><br>
-6. Don't forget so save your changes.
+6. Don't forget to save your changes.
 You may also review what happened in the mta.yaml using the text based editor now.
 <br><hr><br>

 ## Step 3 - Testing the OData service